Shrine of Baba Farid: Mughal

 The founder of Sikhism, Guru Nanak, visited the shrine in the early 1500s to collect compositions of Baba Farid's poetry from Sheikh Ibrahim, the 12th generation descendant of Baba Farid.
 Mughal Emperor Akbar in 1571 paid his respects at the shrine and implored Baba Farid.
 Shah Jahan in 1629 issued a royal decree declaring that revenues from the region around Pakpattan would be used for the shrine's upkeep, and that khadims, or "servants", of the shrine would also receive royal support.

-Chisti
+Chishti

-Local Caretakers of Baba Farid known as Chisti the shrine's caretakers, and other disciples of the shrine formed an autonomous polity centred on the shrine.
-Local people would pledge allegiance to the shrine and its caretakers, and were reportedly able to raise an army of 10,000 men to defend the shrine and Chisti.
+Local Caretakers of Baba Farid known as Chishti the shrine's caretakers, and other disciples of the shrine formed an autonomous polity centred on the shrine.
+Local people would pledge allegiance to the shrine and its caretakers, and were reportedly able to raise an army of 10,000 men to defend the shrine and Chishti.

 In 1757, the shrine's army attacked the Raja of Bikaner but were routed.
-The army of devotees was able to defend the Chisti Emirate against Sikh attacks in 1776.
+The army of devotees was able to defend the Chishti Emirate against Sikh attacks in 1776.
 The shrine and its independent state were conquered by the Sikhs in 1810 who further enriched the shrine.